-Rule 22(16) provides that OPC is not required to transact any business through postal ballot.
+Rule 22(16) of the Companies (Management and Administration) Rules, 2014 provides that OPC is not required to transact any business through postal ballot.

 - 1. What are the salient features of One Person Company? - 2.
 What are the conditions stipulated in the Act in formation of One Person Company? - 3.
 Discuss the provisions about the 'nominated member' of One Person Company. - 4.
 Which provisions of the Act in regard to Management and Administration are not applicable to One Person Company?